genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 We use crons to launch the local scheduler who start jobs, and some script that clean old jobs.

 - `clean_time`: time at which we launch the clean job (example: 1h00)
-- `clean_freq`: frequency of the clean job execution
+- `clean_freq`: frequency of the clean job execution in days

 ### Jobs